 The greatest stories of people getting and remaining clean off opiates for good occur if they attend a specialized treatment program in combination with Suboxone medication.
 However, since Suboxone can be prescribed from a qualifying medical doctor, some addicts do achieve clean time from their opioid addiction without treatment.
 However, Suboxone is not treatment.
 Ideally, an opiate addict must be willing to address the emotional challenges that caused them to turn into an addict.

 Find Long Island Suboxone Doctors

 Without treatment that utilizes MATs, one on one counseling, evidence-based forms of therapy, group counseling and holistic therapy methods, the chances are much higher that an opiate addict will either relapse or begin to drink alcoholically or change their addictions to other drugs.
 Opioid addiction is an issue of addiction.
 Addiction is caused by many factors that treatment centers work on with each client.
-To learn about the programs we support on Long Island, NY, that specialize in opiate addiction, please reach out to one of our opiate treatment representatives.
+To learn more, please reach out to one of our interventionists.